mbund/buckeyectf-2022/writeups/goober/goober.md

 Now that we have our constraints, we can begin to craft a payload.

 ## Exploit
-From prior knowledge, we know that SVGs are just XML, so lets begin crafting an svg and start coming up with ways to make network requests inside of an SVG.
+From prior knowledge we know that SVGs are just XML, so lets begin crafting an svg and start coming up with ways to make network requests inside of an SVG.

 How about an image?
 ```xml